karinabelarmino/monetary-policy-under-uncertainty/README.md

 1. **Within-Minnesota sensitivity:** prior mean and SOC/SUR dummy-prior choices.
 2. **Across-family sensitivity:** independent Normal-Wishart and SSVS spike-and-slab priors.

 The data, five-variable system, two lags, Gaussian likelihood and published sign and zero restrictions remain fixed.
-Across 36 expanding one-step forecasts from July 2019 to June 2022, the zero-mean Minnesota is the strongest Minnesota specification, while SSVS provides the best aggregate performance among all tested alternatives.
+Across 36 expanding one-step-ahead forecasts from July 2019 to June 2022, the zero-mean Minnesota is the strongest Minnesota specification, while SSVS provides the best aggregate performance among all tested alternatives.

 Relative to the published baseline, SSVS reduces standardized CRPS by 14.4%, MAE by 7.4% and RMSE by 6.2%.
 Its predictive intervals also have substantially better empirical coverage.
 These are conditional forecasting results, not evidence that the prior used for the structural publication was incorrect.